 Gary J. Colpaert is vice president for Clinical and Support Services.
 In this role, Gary has executive responsibility for the Eye Institute, Respiratory Therapy, Transport Services, Food Service, Security and Safety, and Environmental Services on the Froedtert Hospital campus.

-Gary joined Froedtert in February 2000 as administrative director of the Eye Institute.
-The Eye Institute was a good orientation to Froedtert & the Medical College of Wisconsin as it is a joint management role and a busy environment with more than 50,000 clinical visits, 2,400 surgeries and research labs located within the building.
+Gary joined Froedtert Hospital in February 2000 as administrative director of the Eye Institute.
+The Eye Institute was a good orientation to Froedtert & MCW health network as it is a joint management role and a busy environment with more than 50,000 clinical visits, 2,400 surgeries and research labs located within the building.

 Gary was later appointed vice president of Perioperative Services in February of 2005 and transitioned to his current role.